 In addition the analyst should provide information as to how the stock was selected.
-If a screen or set of screens was used, the results of each of the screens should be provided.
+If a screen or set of screens was used, the numerical results of each of the screens should be provided.
+PLEASE NOTE THIS REQUIREMENT.

 The analyst should provide the investment committees with a downside price at which the analyst recommends the portfolio exit the position if a long, or cover the position if a short, if the thesis does not play out.